 SMEs are often held back by their lack of working capital.
 What they need as a cash injection that balances cashflow and removes the barrier to taking on new contracts or investing in new technology and talent.

-Backed by and sharing the ethos of Skipton Building Society, Skipton Business Finance (SBF) provides accessible forms of working capital that are perfect for SMEs.
+Backed by and sharing the ethos of the Skipton Group, Skipton Business Finance (SBF) provides accessible forms of working capital that are perfect for SMEs.

 Our friendly teams across the UK support your business with finance facilities from as little as £25,000 to as large as £5m.